zlElo/DelSec/README.md

 # DelSec
  DelSec is a program that helps you securely delete files, written in Python!

- If you want to delet your files secure and fast, then is DelSec the best program for you.
+ If you want to delete your files secure and fast, then is DelSec the best program for you.
 It will help you, to delet your files completly.
 The program encrypt your file before the deletion, so antoher cant read the file.

  ------------------------------------------------------------------------
  About the program: